In the aftermath of a horrendous two years, Americans — and brawny Californians — switched big

 There were no toes in the water here.
 It was a full-blown dive.
 These brave ones were fully aware this crapshoot could be a drown or a swim.

-Rather than warm the couch, these business rookies took off with their passion product, refined it, pulled all-nighters, and gushed on social media.
+Rather than warm the couch, these fireball rookies took off with their passion products, refined them, pulled all-nighters, and gushed like beasts on social media.
 And most certainly, blew off next week’s job search, and the next, and the next.

-Note that 5.4 new business applications were filed in 2021.
+Note that 5.4 million new business applications were filed in 2021.
 One-third of those are related to employee-based businesses.
-A whopping 2/3 were “switchers” deciding to become self-employed.
+A whopping 2/3 were “switchers” turned entrepreneurs.